 We have also contributed significantly to protecting federal, state, county and municipal conservation lands all over Vermont.
 Many of the places we have conserved are also ideal for hikers and paddlers to visit and explore.
 This guide provides you with all the information needed to decide which places to visit, and how to get there.

 "Places to Walk, Paddle and Explore in Vermont" has been a popular item and many people have stopped by our office in Montpelier to pick up a copy.
-We still have a few copies left.
-Contact us and we'll send you a copy for $5.95 (for postage and handling.)
-See highlights from the book here.
+We are unfortunately now SOLD OUT of the guide, though we are looking at the possibility of doing a reprint (with updates) in the next couple of years.